jimmyjose-dev/VMNotificationView/README.md

 > - Block based.
 > - Both buttons can show countdown for auto dismiss
 > - Countdown time can be changed
-> - Documentaion included, put the docset in /Applications/Xcode.app/Contents/Developer/Documentation/DocSet and restart Xcode.
+> - Documentation included, put the docset in /Applications/Xcode.app/Contents/Developer/Documentation/DocSet and restart Xcode.